prathamesh-sonpatki/golang-challenge/_posts/2015-08-01-go-challenge5.md

 * [InfluxDB](http://influxdb.com/) - A US$ 50 Amazon digital gift card.
 * [Manning Publications Co.](http://manning.com/) - One eBook [Go Web Programming](http://www.manning.com/chang/)
 * [Qwinix Technologies](http://www.qwinixtech.com/) - An eBook [The Docker Book: Containerization is the new virtualization](http://goo.gl/6sJJTy)
-* [SoStronk](https://www.sostronk.com/) - [Counter-Strike: Global Offensive](http://store.steampowered.com/app/730/) game.
-You will need to have a free [Steam account](https://store.steampowered.com/join/?) to receive this gift.
 * [Sourcegraph](https://sourcegraph.com/) - [Interview with the winner on their blog and will get their shirt, stickers](https://sourcegraph.com/blog)

 #### Winner Interviews